European robin: Other robins

 The larger American robin (Turdus migratorius) is a much larger bird named from its similar colouration to the European robin, but the two birds are not closely related, with the American robin instead belonging to the same genus as the common blackbird (T. merula), a species which occupies much of the same range as the European robin.
 The similarity between the European and American robins lies largely in the orange chest patch found in both species.
 This American species was incorrectly shown "feathering its nest" in London in the film Mary Poppins, but it only occurs in the UK as a very rare vagrant.

 Some South and Central American Turdus thrushes are also called robins, such as the rufous-collared thrush.
-The Australian "robin redbreast", more correctly the scarlet robin (Petroica multicolor), is more closely related to crows and jays than it is to the European robin.
+The Australian "robin redbreast", more correctly the scarlet robin (Petroica boodang), is more closely related to crows and jays than it is to the European robin.
 It belongs to the family Petroicidae, whose members are commonly called "Australasian robins".
 The red-billed leiothrix (Leiothrix lutea) is sometimes named the "Pekin robin" by aviculturalists.
 Another group of Old World flycatchers, this time from Africa and Asia, is the genus Copsychus; its members are known as magpie-robins, one of which, the Oriental magpie robin (C. saularis), is the national bird of Bangladesh.